Orange-OpenSource/ext_file_format/sample/halles_des_vosges/README.md

 ![figure 2](./halles_GIS.png)
 *Figure 2 — Halles without .ext enhancement*

 [Figure 3]() shows the result of the extrudation of the building.
 Concrete is shown in grey, and glass in blue.
+The concrete wall only appears all around the building, hence the need to have the walls in separate regions.

 ![figure 3](./halles_front.png) ![](./halles_back.png)
 *Figure 3 — Enhanced building front (left) and back (right)*